georgesofianosgr/wally/README.md

 You can also use MacOS quick actions to apply wallpaper from context menu (check releases notes)

 ### WARNING
+**This utility is still expirimental** and
-This utility updates the local sqlite db file  "~/Library/Application Support/Dock/desktoppicture.db"
+it updates the local sqlite db file  "~/Library/Application Support/Dock/desktoppicture.db"
 In case something goes wrong delete this file and MacOS will recreate it.

 Code based on [pywal wallpaper update](https://github.com/dylanaraps/pywal/blob/master/pywal/wallpaper.py#L139).